Gugulethu-Nyoni/semantq/README.md

 ## Documentation

+Semantq is an AI-First JavaScript Framework.
+See this guide on how to use Semantq AI to generate Semantq compliant code using the Semantq AI CLI: [Semantq AI CLI Guide](docs/SemantqAI.md).

 For a detailed syntax guide, check out the [Semantq Syntax Guide](docs/Semantq-Syntax.md).

 For a detailed slot composition guide, see: [Semantq Slot Composition Guide](docs/Semantq-slots.md).